Becoming Familiar with Synchronized Cardioversion

-In order to understand why a shock must be synchronized, it is helpful to understand that the cardiac cycle has both a vulnerable and a refractory period.
-The refractory period occurs during the QRS complex.
 The T wave is considered the vulnerable period, especially the middle and second half of the T wave.
-Because the shock is timed to be delivered during the QRS complex, electrical stimulation is avoided during the vulnerable period, which reduces the risk of inducing ventricular fibrillation.
+By timing the shock to be delivered during the QRS complex, electrical stimulation is avoided during the vulnerable period, which reduces the risk of inducing ventricular fibrillation.

 If necessary, the patient’s chest hair should be shaved at the site where the electrodes will be placed.
 Follow hospital policy regarding placing the patient on supplemental oxygen prior to the procedure.
 Some facilities may also use a CO2 monitor during conscious sedation for cardioversion.
 If the patient is not placed on oxygen, it should be ready if required.

-After an IV has been started, administration of appropriate sedation with short acting medications (usually a muscle relaxant and a narcotic for pain) should take place.
-Electrodes should be placed below the clavicle on the right side of the chest and about 2 inches below the mid-axillary line beside the nipple on the left side.
+After an IV has been started, administration of appropriate sedation medications should be given before the synchronized cardioversion takes place.
+Electrodes should be placed below the clavicle on the right side of the chest and about two inches below the mid-axillary line beside the nipple on the left side.

-The SYNC button on the defibrillator machine should be pressed.
+The “SYNC” button on the defibrillator machine should be pressed.
 Review the rhythm strip to ensure the R wave is being marked and sensed by the machine.
+This will ensure the shock is delivered at the appropriate time on the QRS complex, and not depolarizing on the T wave.
 Select the appropriate level of energy and follow standard precautions to “clear” the patient before delivering a shock.
-Expect a slight delay in the delivery of the shock as the machine times its delivery.
+Expect a slight delay in the delivery of the shock as the machine times its delivery to the QRS complex.

 After the shock, reassess the patient’s rhythm.
 If the patient has not converted and a second shock is indicated, you will again need to push the SYNC button, as the machine will default to defibrillation mode.
 Follow the procedure detailed above.
 Continue to monitor the patient’s level of consciousness and vital signs.
 The patient should be closely monitored until he/she is awake and vital signs are stable.

 Although synchronized cardioversions are often performed without complications, they can occur.
-One possible complication from a cardioversion is hypoxia.
-Patients react differently to sedation.
+Cardiac complications can include hypotension and dysrhythmia, including ventricular fibrillation or asystole.
+In some cases, a patient may not be adequately breathing on their own and may need to be manually ventilated.
 That’s why emergency equipment should always be available.
-In some cases, a patient may not be adequately breathing on their own and may need to be manually ventilated.
-Cardiac complications can include hypotension and dysrhythmia, including ventricular fibrillation.